The Sentimental Bloke: Production

 The movie was shot in 1918 on location in Woolloomooloo, with the orchard scenes done at Hornsby Valley near Sydney, and interiors at open-air sets at Wonderland City, Bondi (which meant Longford could avoid paying excessive rental for using sets at the Rushcutters Bay Studio).
 Some shots of sunsets and sunrises for the inter titles were done in Adelaide.

 Sydney authorities refused to allow police uniforms to be depicted, or for shooting to take place in the city's gaols.
 However Longford managed to persuade Commonwealth dockside officials to appear as policemen and let him use an old watch house in Woolloomooloo.

+Dennis appeared as himself at the beginning and found the experience nerve-wracking.

 Reception

+Previews

-The movie was first screened privately at Adelaide Wondergraph on 26 November 1918.
+The movie was first screened privately at Adelaide Wondergraph on 26 November 1918 in the presence of Dennis and the filmmakers.